mbulat/plutus/README.markdown

 These views and controllers are read-only for reporting purposes.
 It is assumed entry creation will occur within your applications code.

 Routing is supplied via an engine mount point.
-Plutus can be mounted on a subpath in your existing Rails 3 app by adding the following to your routes.rb:
+Plutus can be mounted on a subpath in your existing Rails app by adding the following to your routes.rb:

 ```ruby
 mount Plutus::Engine => "/plutus", :as => "plutus"
 ```

+*NOTE: The `Plutus::ApplicationController` does not currently support authentication.
+If you enable routing, the views will be publicly available on your mount point.
+Authentication can be added by overriding the controller.*

+*Future versions of plutus will allow for customization of authentication.*

 Sprockets 4+
 ------------